-Email opt-out is an email marketing approach which gives a subscriber an easy way to show that they no longer want to receive emails from a sender.
-This process means unsubscribing.
+Email opt-out is an email marketing approach that gives a subscriber an easy way to show that they no longer want to receive emails from a sender.
+This process is called unsubscribing.
 CAN-SPAM Act of 2003 obliges companies to include an unsubscribe link in every email, allowing subscribers to opt-out any time.

-This video produced by EmailDelivered considers 4 common methods for handling unsubscribe requests.
+This video produced by EmailDelivered considers four common methods for handling unsubscribe requests.

-Funny, but spammers also make use of an unsubscribe link for their manipulations.
+Funnily, spammers also make use of unsubscribe links for their manipulations.
 A click on an opt-out button confirms that the email address is real, opening the way for further unsolicited emails.

-Opt-in is a legal approach of asking for the users' email addresses in exchange for valuable discounts, news, updates, hacks, etc. It is a great way to start communication since it helps to form a genuinely engaged audience.
+Opt-in is a legal approach for asking users for their email addresses in exchange for valuable discounts, news, updates, hacks, etc. It is a great way to start communication since it helps form a genuinely engaged audience.
 If the email strategy is well thought out, subscribers gradually turn into customers and may become brand advocates in the future.

-While opt-in starts the relationships, opt-out is the end of the way for uninterested people.
-Opt-out helps to keep your mailing list healthy, reduce spam complaints, maintaining the sender reputation up to scratch.
+While opt-in starts the relationships, opt-out is the end of the relationship when a user becomes uninterested.
+Opt-out helps keep your mailing list healthy, reduce spam complaints, maintaining the sender's reputation.

-Any company willing to reach success in email marketing should realize both of these legal requirements in practice.
+Any company willing to reach success in email marketing should realize the legal requirements in practice.